 It has recently emerged as an important interdisciplinary field and one of the topics of interest to psychologists.
 Cultural identity research in psychology focuses primarily on developmental psychology, social psychology, and cross-cultural psychology.

 According to developmental psychology, the construction and formation of individual cultural identity is a complex process of change.
 The relationship between cultural identity and self-esteem is the focus of social identity theory.
 Individual self-esteem will rise as a result of a strong and secure national identity.

 Importance of Maintaining Cultural Identity

-Physical culture is a component of general culture, designed to improve a person, develop physical skills.
-Physical culture was formed at the early stages of the development of society, its improvement continues to this day.
-Now physical education means not the only concern for health, but also the degree of importance of a person as a social being.
-This kind of culture is used both in pedagogy and in family life, in work, in education.
+- Physical culture is a subset of general culture that aims to improve a person’s physical skills.
+Physical culture emerged during the early stages of society’s development and continues to evolve to this day.
+Physical education now denotes not only concern for one’s health, but also one’s status as a social being.
+This culture is used in pedagogy as well as in family life, work, and education.

-Spiritual culture is a series of knowledge about religion, communication, creativity, morality.
-Spiritual culture is formed due to a person’s ideas about the world around him and himself as a part of this world.
+- Spiritual culture is a body of knowledge about religion, communication, creativity, and morality.
+Spiritual culture is formed as a result of a person’s ideas about the world around them and themselves as a part of that world.

-Artistic culture is a collection of artistic values with aesthetic value.
-Art, as the embodiment of artistic culture, affects the feelings and emotions of a person.
-It is necessary to preserve not only the best elements of ancient art but also to introduce new ideas into the modern understanding of art.
+- Artistic culture is a collection of aesthetic artistic values.
+Art, as the embodiment of artistic culture, has an impact on a person’s feelings and emotions.
+Not only must the best elements of ancient art be preserved, but new ideas must also be introduced into the modern understanding of art.

-Popular culture, as part of folk culture, is formed based on the tastes of numerous people in a particular society.
-It represents all kinds of entertainment: music, television, the internet, sports.
-Art influences society by developing opinions, imbuing regards, and unravelling experiences across the real world.
-Painting, music, composing and various articulations are routinely seen as the storage facility of an overall population’s total memory.
+- Popular culture, as a subset of folk culture, is formed by the tastes of many people in a given society.
+It represents various forms of entertainment, including music, television, the internet, and sports.
+Art movements can influence society by forming opinions, instilling values, and unravelling experiences in the real world.
+Painting, music, composing, and various articulations are frequently regarded as a repository for an entire population’s total memory.